PabloCatalan/toylife/Documentation.md

 ## Lookup Tables

 Every toyLIFE program must start with an initialization of a ToyPlugin object, using the default constructor.
 This creates an instance of the class ToyPlugin that contains the relevant lookup tables and allows us to compute phenotypes from genotypes.
+You can check what's stoed in the lookup tables by reading the file `Lookup_Files.md`

 ## Genotype Format